yeppog/tp/docs/UserGuide.md

 # User Guide V1.3

-TaskMaster2103 V1.3 is a desktop app for managing contacts as well as tasks, optimized for use via a CLI while still having the benefits of a GUI.
+TaskMaster2103 V1.3 is a desktop app for students to manage their tasks and contacts, optimized for use via a CLI while still having the benefits of a GUI.

 ## Table of Contents